-We want to understand from children aged 8-18: How has life changed for them?
+We want to understand from children and young people: How has life changed for them?
 What are their hopes for the future?
 What do they most need?
 And how do different relationships feature in all of this?

 If you’re a playgroup leader, a teacher, a children’s group organiser or similar and think your young people would like to share their thoughts, please get in touch!

 We’re hosting fun, interactive sessions for children and young people on Zoom for them to share their experiences, hopes and dreams.
 Everyone is welcome

 If you work with young people, use our simple guide to run a Lookout with your group.
 The pack includes a guided meditation lots of creative activities